ETH-NEXUS/smnrp/README.md

 Your web application files need to be generated into the docker volume `web_root` that needs to be mapped to `/web_root`.

 > Essential is the `smnrp-data` volume.
 You should always bind mount this one to `/etc/letsencrypt` otherwise smnrp may create too many requests to let's encrypt.

+## Maintenance mode

+To enable the maintenance mode you need to touch the file `.maintenance` into the folder `/web_root`.
+As long as the file exists `smnrp` will return `503 Service unavailable` and displays a nice maintenance page.